 Each resource request decreases page load speed, so the fewer requests you have, the better your site will perform.

 Essentially HTTP acts as the middleman and interpreter, acting in the background to enable & improve communication between client and server.
 There are a bunch of HTTP status codes–a 3-digit code–that is sent every time you request a web page.
 The more files you have the more HTTP requests you will have and the bigger those files are the longer those requests are.

 Speed and performance are vital to your website’s success.
 Improving website performance is a lifelong journey for most SEO, marketing and development folk.

-We’re constantly looking for ways to improve site performance, keeping up to date with algorithm changes and updates to create better sites, experiences and content.
+We’re constantly looking for ways to improve site performance, keeping up to date with the constantly changing algorithms to create better sites, experiences and content.

 Is your website underperforming?
 Maybe it's time to shake things up.
-Get in touch to discuss a website audit.
+Get in touch to discuss your website redesign.